javacc/javacc/docs/documentation/grammar.md

 For more details on how this method may be used, please refer to the [JavaCC API](#javacc-api) documentation.

+### <a name="options"></a>Options

+Options may be specified either in the grammar file or from the command line.
+If the option is set from the command line, that takes precedence.

 ```java
 javacc_options ::= [ "options" "{" ( option-binding )*; "}" ]
 ```

-The options if present, starts with the reserved word `options` followed by a list of one or more option bindings within braces.
+If present, the options start with the reserved word `options` followed by a list of one or more option bindings within braces.
 Each option binding specifies the setting of one option.
 The same option may not be set multiple times.

-Options may be specified either here in the grammar file, or from the command line.
-If the option is set from the command line, that takes precedence.

 Option names are not case-sensitive.